Shlomo Group: 21st century

-In 2002 the group bough the license for handling the operation of Sixt in Israel and in 2003 acquired the "Afcon" holding group, which is traded on the Tel Aviv Stock Exchange and specializing in the sectors of infrastructure, electromechanical systems, control and automation, and communication.
+In 2002 the group bought the license for handling the operation of Sixt in Israel and in 2003 acquired the "Afcon" holding group, which is traded on the Tel Aviv Stock Exchange and specializing in the sectors of infrastructure, electromechanical systems, control and automation, and communication.
 In 2005 the group's activity was expanded outside of Israel through the establishment of Shlomo Romania where it provides car lease, rental and sale services.
 In 2007, Shlomo Real Estate was added to the group and in 2008 Shlomo Insurance was founded.

 In 2011 the group was granted a franchise for importing the German car brand Opel through Opel Israel.
 That same year the group relocated it HQ to Tzrifin, to "Kyriat Shlomo" service and logistics center.
 In 2014 the company was supposed to acquire Sonol from Azrieli Group, but the sale was cancelled following the death of Shlomo Shmeltzer and the perish of David Azrieli the day after.
 After the death of Shlomo, his son Asi Shmeltzer was appointed as the chairman of the group.

 In 2015 the group won the sponsorship tender for the name of the Drive in Arena, officially named Shlomo Group Arena.
 In 2017 Shlomo Group acquired the business activity of the Chinese company BYD Auto and began importing cars and electric buses.
 In 2018 group had founded the Shlomo Shmeltzer Institute for Smart Transportation at Tel Aviv University, in the founder's memory.